 Board Training NIS2

-Board Training NIS2 is the e-learning training program designed to provide top administrators and managers of public and private organizations with the essential knowledge and skills to address the challenges of cyber risk.
-A requirement made explicit by the NIS2 Directive, which places a strong emphasis on the responsibility of board members with respect to cyber risks, imposing specific training requirements to ensure that organizations can proactively defend themselves.
+Board Training NIS2 is the e-learning training programme designed to equip top administrators and managers of public and private organizations with the essential knowledge and skills to confidently navigate cyber risk challenges.
+The NIS2 Directive explicitly mandates this, placing emphasis on board members’ responsibility for cyber risks, and imposing specific training requirements to ensure proactive organisational defence.

 We live in a time when every sector of our society relies on digital technologies.
 However, the speed with which we have embraced innovation has often overlooked a fundamental aspect: the soundness of the foundation on which our digital world rests.

-The increasing interconnectedness of infrastructures exposes organizations and institutions to increasingly advanced cyber threats.
+The growing interconnectedness of our infrastructures increasingly exposes organizations and institutions to sophisticated cyber threats.
 This has made cyber risk one of the most critical global challenges.

 Cyber threats are not only constantly evolving, but they have two key characteristics that make them particularly insidious:

-• digital interdependence-a single attack can have cascading effects on entire supply chains and infrastructure
+- Digital interdependence – a single attack can have cascading effects on entire supply chains and infrastructures.

 Sectors affected by the new NIS2 requirements